 • SETTING UP A BANK ACCOUNT: All transactions are in Euros.
 You will need to set up a Greek bank account to pay for your legal advice, transfer money and pay bills.
 There are foreign exchange brokers that can transfer large amounts to Greece according to the business rate.
 Payment of utility bills can be set up very easily by direct debit via the bank, and money can be transferred online.

 • THE “PINK SLIP”: The ‘pink slip’ for wire transfers of money from abroad.
 If the buyer cannot justify the amount of money they have spent, the Greek tax authorities will assign it as unreported income and the buyer will be assessed income tax.

 • HOLIDAY HOMES: Letting a holiday home short-term is not easy.
-Different areas vary, but generally you can let only for three months or more - and to holiday-makers only if you have a licence from the Greek Institute of Tourism.
+Different areas vary, but generally you can let it only for three months or more - and to holiday-makers only if you have a licence from the Greek Institute of Tourism.

-• A CIVIL ENGINEER ('POLITIKOS MICHANIKOS'): may be hired to review a specific plot and to ensure that boundaries are within the description in a title document.
+• A CIVIL ENGINEER ('POLITIKOS MICHANIKOS'): They may be hired to review a specific plot and to ensure that boundaries are within the description in a title document.
 They can also be consulted regarding specific building restrictions in place in your chosen area.

 • PUBLIC NOTARY (SYMVOLEOGRAPHOS): The notary public is independent of either the seller or the purchaser.
 He draws up the contract for transfer of property and the various terms and conditions contained therein.